Science is built up of facts, as a house is with stones. But a collection of facts is no more a science than a heap of stones is a house.

 Just over half of our students study Combined Science (Trilogy) GCSE in Year 10, and are broadly set according to their expected tier of entry.

-Both separate & combined science are assessed through a series of exam papers at the end of Year 11.
+Both separate & combined science are formally assessed through a series of exam papers at the end of Year 11, however more frequent topic tests are carried out in lessons to provide ongoing feedback of knowledge progression.

 I do not know what I may appear to the world; but to myself I seem to have been only like a boy playing on the seashore, and diverting myself in now and then finding of a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me.